How does acceptance contribute to one's overall happiness?

 Why Scott chose to be a clinical psychologist

 Right now, Scott’s clinical practice is in Boston’s Black community.
-Because of his father’s background, Scott became intrigued with individuals for whom personal stress had some evident links to historical circumstances, which for him is very specific in the Black community.
+Because of his father’s background, he became intrigued with individuals for whom personal stress had some evident links to historical circumstances, which for him is very specific in the Black community.

 Scott’s love for writing

-Scott shares that his love for writing came way before his interest in psychology.
+Scott’s love for writing came way before his interest in psychology.
 He was about six when he told his mom that he wanted to become a writer.
 He was inspired by a book his mom got him -- a picture book about the US Civil War, where battle scenes, guns, and cannons were shown.
 Scott thought that it was cool and wanted to write books like that.

 When he was seven, Scott also made comic books with his friend.
 His friend was responsible for the illustration, while Scott did the writing.
 Scott found that writing helped him deal with his awkwardness and discomfort; it was something he felt naturally good at.